nambastha/OpensearchStream/README.md

 # OpenSearch Streaming Application

-A Java application that demonstrates continuous data streaming with OpenSearch, featuring a producer that generates events and a consumer that processes them without duplicates.
+A Java application that demonstrates continuous data streaming with OpenSearch, featuring a producer that generates events and a read-only consumer that processes them without duplicates using file-based persistence.

 ## Features

 - **Event Producer**: Continuously generates and indexes events to OpenSearch
-- **Event Consumer**: Continuously reads and processes events from OpenSearch
+- **Read-Only Consumer**: Processes events without writing to OpenSearch (safe for shared environments)
-- **Duplicate Prevention**: Consumer tracks processed events to avoid reprocessing
+- **File-Based Duplicate Prevention**: Uses local files to track processed events
 - **Configurable**: Supports environment variables for OpenSearch connection
 - **Monitoring**: Built-in status monitoring and logging
 - **Graceful Shutdown**: Proper cleanup on application termination
+- **Multi-Team Safe**: Never modifies source data or creates new indices

 ## Prerequisites